sanathNU/TechnicaInsania/_posts/2026-05-15-The-Pleasures-of-RL.md

 This is where the clean picture falls apart.

 For our course project, me and my teammate built CGE-RL, a consensus-gated ensemble system (that's where the CGE comes from).
 The idea was inspired by dual-process theory: pair two algorithmically diverse agents (SAC and PPO), measure how much they disagree using divergence metrics, and gate between fast consensus actions (System 1) and a deliberate meta-controller (System 2) when they disagree.

-It's a nice idea.
-It's scientific.
-We had the architecture, the environments, the evaluation pipeline.
+Pretty cool idea, honestly.
+Very cognitive-science-meets-RL coded.
+We had the architecture, environments, evaluation pipeline, nice diagrams, the whole thing.

 And then RL happened.